pfheatwole/thesis/source/paraglider_components.rst

 because turbulence is such a high frequency signal I'd never be able to estimate it from IGC data anyway.]]

+* This model includes the mass of the pilot.
+Moving the mass of the pilot is a function of *weight shift* control.

+* An accurate geometry of the harness and pilot combination would be complex model accurately, but a simple spherical model can be used to estimate the inertia and dynamics without significant loss of accuracy.

 * See :cite:`wild2009AirworthinessRequirementsHanggliders`, pg26 for
   a discussion of harness dimensions